firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 that is also used for FPGA-accelerated simulations.
 Rather than using FPGAs, these metasimulations run within a software simulator (e.g. verilator, vcs) on standard compute hosts (i.e. those without FPGAs).
-This allows users to write a single definition of a target design/configuration and software workload, while seamlessly moving between software-only metasimulations and FPGA-accelerated simulations.
+This allows users to write a single definition of a target (configured design and software workload), while seamlessly moving between software-only metasimulations and FPGA-accelerated simulations.